barton-willis/gamma_product_simp/README.md

 ## Testing

 To run the test suite for the package `gamma_simp,` enter `batch(rtest_gamma_simp, 'test)` at the Maxima prompt.
-To do the, you will need to copy the file `rtest_gamma_simp` to a folder that Maxima can find.
+To do this, you will need to copy the file `rtest_gamma_simp` to a folder that Maxima can find.

 ## Thanks

 Part of the test file (`rtest_gamma_simp`) is adapted from the SymPy package for simplification of gamma functions.
 I thank the SymPy developers for making this resource available.

-Additionally, I thank readers of the Maxima list including Oscar Benjamin, Stavros Macrakis, and Raymond Toy for suggestions and encouragement.
+Additionally, I thank readers of the Maxima list, including Oscar Benjamin, Stavros Macrakis, and Raymond Toy, for suggestions and encouragement.
 Of course, all bugs are mine.

 _Reference:_ https://github.com/sympy/sympy/blob/master/sympy/simplify/tests/test_gammasimp.py